g3chench/g3chench.github.io/index.md

 ### Welcome!

 This was my personal website, once upon a time when it might've been useful for me to have one.
-Now I suppose it serves as a demo of the kind of website I can generate in less time than it takes to do a lesson plan, using [GitHub Pages](https://pages.github.com).
+Now it serves as a demo of the kind of website I can generate in less time than it takes to do a lesson plan, using [GitHub Pages](https://pages.github.com).

 ### About Me